 Graeme BRISTOL ✉

-is the founder and executive director of the Centre for Architecture and Human Rights, a Canadian foundation advancing a rights-based approach to development in the practice architecture, engineering and planning.
+is the founder and executive director of the Centre for Architecture and Human Rights, a Canadian foundation advancing a rights-based approach to development in the practice of architecture, engineering, and planning.
 He has written in a number of publications about housing, cultural, and environmental rights as well as other rights relating to architecture and development.
-He holds a Masters in architecture from the University of British Columbia and an LLM in human rights law from Queen’s University Belfast.
+He holds a Master in architecture from the University of British Columbia and an LLM in human rights law from Queen’s University Belfast.

 is Professor and Director of the Graduate Institute of Building and Planning, National Taiwan University.
 Born in Taiwan, she has developed and implemented innovative approaches to public involvement in environmental issues through civic arts, community design participation, and social-political activism.

 is a senior lecturer in the School of Architecture at Victoria University of Wellington/Te Herenga Waka.
 Her work focuses on participatory, community-based approaches to develop local responsive designs that consider community needs and landscape changes under different scenarios of sea-level rise and stormwater management.
 She is a co-founder of the Te Ātea – Spatial Justice Co-design Lab research stream.
 Website: https://people.wgtn.ac.nz/victoria.chanse